Article

 To the west, you'll find Plant Riverside District, one of the premier entertainment districts in Savannah.
 Here you'll find dining, hospitality, shopping, bars, and entertainment all in one.
 This innovative project called for a massive expansion of River Street, now allowing visitors to walk an additional 1300 square feet along the river.
 Admire dinosaur fossils, a giant rooftop slide, luxurious lofts and suites, and the original 1912 power plant smokestacks are a few highlights of this gorgeous space.

 Just a short distance to the east, you'll discover Savannah's Eastern Wharf District, a vibrant waterfront neighborhood that offers a unique blend of residential, commercial and recreational spaces.
-With its stunning views of the Savannah River, the Eastern Wharf District is a hub of activity, featuring trendy restaurants, boutique shops, lively bars, and exciting entertainment options as you stroll along the riverfront promenade.
+With its stunning views of the Savannah River, the Eastern Wharf District is a hub of activity, featuring trendy restaurants, boutique shops, lively bars and exciting entertainment options as you rendezvous along the riverfront.

 Of course, being near the water means access to some of the best seafood restaurants.
-The Shrimp Factory, Tubby’s Seafood River Street, Dockside Seafood Bar & Grill, Huey's Restaurant, Vic’s On the River and District Seafood all have exceptional menus – most notably, fantastic river views.
+The Shrimp Factory, Broken Keel, Fiddler's Crab House, Huey's Restaurant, Vic’s On the River and District Seafood all have exceptional menus — most notably, fantastic river views.

 Sweet Tooth?
-Reward yourself by stopping by the Savannah Candy Kitchen for a complimentary praline.
+Caramel corn, candy apples, ice cream, fudge and more — reward yourself by stopping by the Savannah Candy Kitchen or River Street Sweets for a sugary pick-me-up or complimentary praline.
 These freshly made scoops of buttery, sugary pecan goodness will not disappoint.
-Be forewarned - you can’t eat just one.
+Be forewarned — you can't eat just one.

 Sometimes the best seat in the house is on the roof!
 Check out any of Savannah's glamorous rooftop bars and restaurants along the river.
-Electric Moon Skytop Lounge, Myrtle & Rose Rooftop Garden, Rocks on the Roof and Top Deck offer fantastic drinks and delicious menu items.
+Electric Moon Skytop Lounge, Myrtle & Rose Rooftop Garden, Bar Julian, Rocks on the Roof, The Lost Square and Top Deck offer fantastic drinks and delicious menu items.
 Relax under the warm sun by day and watch as the city lights reflect on the water by night.

 This first-time guide to River Street is sure to make exploring this historic Savannah landmark an experience you won’t soon forget!
 Dine, shop and explore everything River Street has to offer.